StanfordAHA/CGRAFlowDoc/simulator/simulator.md

-`run.csh` is the deprecated older version of `run_tbg.csh.`  It uses a handwritten test bench that is compiled per CGRA design, and can then be used with any bitstream, as opposed to an automatically generated testbench customeized per bitstream as with TBG.
+`run.csh` is the deprecated older version of `run_tbg.csh.`  It uses a handwritten test bench that is compiled per CGRA design, and can then be used with any bitstream, as opposed to an automatically generated testbench customized per bitstream as with TBG.